 Speaking at our events gives you exposure to an audience of highly skilled developers and other software professionals from around the world.
-For the hard cash type of compensation, each standard talk earns one free pass, see this section of the Speaker FAQs.
+We offer this rather than hard cash.

 Who is choosing the program?

-The program committee, made up of volunteers from the Eclipse community, chooses the program.
+The program committee, made up of independent volunteers from the wider Eclipse community, chooses the program.

 When will I know if my talk has been accepted?

-Accept/decline notices are expected to go out in late August.
+Accept/decline notices are expected to go out by early July.
 The program will be published on the website shortly after that.

 How do I submit a talk?